NEUBIAS/training-resources/_modules/binarization.md

 figure_legend: Image before and after binarization by applying a threshold.

 activity_preface: >
-  Open an image and binarize it by applying a threshold.
+  Open a binary image and discuss binary data-type.
+Discuss differences of binary data-type depending on the software (e.g. ImageJ and MATLAB).
+Open and image and binarize it by applying a manually defined threshold.

 activities:
   "ImageJ GUI": "binarization/activities/binarization_imagejgui.md"